 A personal trainer app isn't just about collecting sport-related data.
 You need much more to succeed with your project.
 You should think carefully about the features of activity tracking apps and offer a great product.
 However, we'll talk about the matter later.

 The example of the fitness tracker app for runners, made by our talented designers

 Technologies used in fitness tracking apps

-To build fitness apps, we need using different technologies.
-First of all, we should have various sensors to gather a necessary information.
+To build fitness apps, we need to use different technologies.
+First of all, we should have various sensors to gather the necessary information.
 And, of course, we should take advantage of APIs to process the received data for creating a fitness application.

 Let’s consider everything in order.

-So, what APIs options do we have when it comes to fitness app development?
+So, what API options do we have when it comes to fitness app development?